IndicoDataSolutions/indico-client-python/docsrc/review-intro.rst

 PENDING_ADMIN_REVIEW - the initial reviewer rejected the document/image and awaiting admin reivew

+PENDING_AUTO_REVIEW - if review and auto review are enabled for a workflow, then submissions will go to this state first, which can be programatically "reviewed" based on custom script before going to PENDING_REVIEW state for a human reviewer.

 COMPLETE - the review process is complete and final predictions are ready

 FAILED - the document was rejected in admin review

-The 'retrieved' attribute of the submission object lets you know whether or not the submission results has already been processed (you manage this with the UpdateSubmission call, see below).
+The 'retrieved' attribute of the submission object lets you know whether or not the submission result has already been processed (you manage this with the UpdateSubmission call, see below).

-After a submission has finished "PROCESSING", you are able to retrieve the prediction results (even if it hasn't been human reviewed).
+After a submission has been processed and is in COMPLETE, PENDING_REVIEW or PENDING_ADMIN_REVIEW status, you are able to retrieve the prediction results (even if it hasn't been human reviewed).

 In addition to checking on specific submissions, you can also retrieve all submissions to a given workflow with ListSubmissions and filter those submissions with the SubmissionFilter.